-Lanzarote is the fourth largest Canary Island and got its name from Lancelotto Malocello, the “discoverer” of the Canaries (or rather rediscoverer).
-The original name of the island is Titerrogatra, which means “Red Mountains” and refers to the volcanism on the island.
+Lanzarote is the fourth largest Canary Island and was named after Lancelotto Malocello, the “discoverer” (or rather rediscoverer) of the Canary Islands.
+The original name of the island is Titerrogatra, which means “red mountains” and refers to the volcanic activity on the island.

-The last of the formation phases is not so far back.
-From 1730-36 and 1824 there were several eruptions which distributed 3-5 cubic kilometers of new lava over about 23% of the island’s surface.
-A large part of this area is now in Timanfaya National Park.
+The last of the formation phases was not so long ago.
+From 1730-36 and 1824 there were several eruptions that spread 3-5 cubic kilometres of new lava over about 23% of the island’s surface.
+Much of this area is now part of the Timanfaya National Park.
+Due to this uniqueness, the island has been a UNESCO biosphere reserve since 1993.

 Lanzarote vacations – our tips